FrankRay78/troubleshooting-remote-development-teams/README.md

 ---

+#### Contributing

+I've been writing this guide as a labour of love as and when time permits, however if you feel strongly about the topic and wish to consider a contribution, please [contact me](mailto:info@frankray.net) first ahead of submitting a PR.

+---

 **© Frank Ray Consulting Ltd.** *Software requirements for agile development teams, particularly distributed, remote and offshore development teams working in financial services.*